 Also called a biker mustache, a horseshoe mustache refers to a full mustache that features grown vertical extensions on both corners of the lips.
 You can also see them down both sides of your mouth to your jawline.
 You can liken this style to an actual horseshoe or a U drawn upside down – with the two long bars pointing downwards and frequently extending to the chin.

-Benefits of Horseshoe Mustache
+Benefits of Growing Horseshoe Mustache Style

 Are there benefits to sporting a horseshoe mustache?
 Of course, there are.
 Just make sure to have a beard growth kit at home, so you can style it with ease and enjoy the following rewards: